-Sea Alarm has a range of response services to assist local stakeholders in getting the situation under control, without taking over responsibilities or standing in the way.
+Sea Alarm has a range of response services, outlined below, to assist local stakeholders in getting the situation under control, without taking over responsibilities or standing in the way.
 Having been involved in the response of a large number of oil spill incidents, Sea Alarm has extensive experience in dealing with oiled wildlife emergencies.

 Sea Alarm provides strategic and tactical advice, coaching key individuals from day-to-day or, if necessary, from hour-to-hour, and helps to set up management and information systems.

-Sea Alarm can optimize a response by quickly analyzing emerging needs and identifying crucial gaps.
+Sea Alarm can optimise a response by quickly analysing emerging needs and identifying crucial gaps.
 Sea Alarm uses its international network and contacts to make things work effectively and cost efficiently.

 Identifying and integrating international resources

-Sea Alarm can assist with the identification, mobilization and integration of international resources, such as experts and equipment.
-Sea Alarm has an international network of oiled wildlife responders with branches on each continent and can therefore seek the assistance of the most outstanding experts in the world.
+Sea Alarm can assist with the identification, mobilisation and integration of international resources, such as experts and equipment.
+Sea Alarm has an international network of oiled wildlife responders with branches on each continent and can therefore seek the assistance of the most experienced experts in the world.